Biobix/DeepRibo/README.md

 ### Training a model

-`python DeepRibo.py train ../data/processed --train_data ecoli salmonella --valid_size 0.3 -r 0.27 0.24 -c 0.12 0.11 --dest ../models/my_model -b 16 --GPU -v`
+`python DeepRibo.py train ../data/processed --train_data ecoli salmonella --valid_size 0.3 -r 0 0 -c 0 0 --dest ../models/my_model -b 16 --GPU -v`

 **DISCLAIMER** : Normally the cut-off values can be obtained using the R script.
-However, as not enough mock data is provided to run the script with, recommended default values are used.
+Due to the small amount of mock data `-r` and `-c` are set at 0.
+In general, values are expected to be around `-r 0.27 -c 0.12`.
 A link to the complete datasets is given in the section **Data**.
-Notice how the flags for minimum RPKM `-r` and coverage `-c` for the training data have listed two sequential values, each given for the dataset listed by `--train_data` according to their shared order.
+The flags for minimum RPKM `-r` and coverage `-c` have been given two sequential values, each given for the dataset listed by `--train_data` according to their shared order.

 ### Predicting with a model

-`python DeepRibo.py predict ../data/processed --pred_data bacillus -r 0.23 -c 0.10 --model ../models/{MODEL NAME} --dest ../data/processed/bacillus/my_model_bac_pred.csv`
+`python DeepRibo.py predict ../data/processed --pred_data bacillus -r 0.0 -c 0.0 --model ../models/{MODEL NAME} --dest ../data/processed/bacillus/my_model_bac_pred.csv`

 ## Data